 Evidence confirms that psychosocial care should be integrated as a vital component of cancer care.

 The mission of CSC and IEPC is to diminish distress and anxiety by focusing on empowerment, knowledge, and community.
-Patients, families, and caregivers can access our direct services in-person, on-line, and through the phone or live-chat.
+Patients, families, and caregivers can access our direct services in person, online, and via the phone or live chat.

 As the demand for patient-centered care grows stronger, there is a related need for research that sheds light on the patient experience.